leo-grandmorcel/cyclist-bordeaux-routing/README.md

 ## Features:

-Route Calculation: Users can input their starting point and destination to receive a calculated route tailored for cyclists.
+- Route Calculation: Users can input their starting point and destination to receive a calculated route tailored for cyclists.
-Road Risk Assessment: The application evaluates the risk level of roads along the proposed route, helping cyclists make informed decisions about their journey.
+- Road Risk Assessment: The application evaluates the risk level of roads along the proposed route, helping cyclists make informed decisions about their journey.
-User-Friendly Interface: The app features an intuitive and easy-to-use interface, ensuring a seamless experience for all users.
+- User-Friendly Interface: The app features an intuitive and easy-to-use interface, ensuring a seamless experience for all users.
+They can either click on map to create marker and get the address of this marker or enter an address through the form.

 ## How to Use: